lizzypokerface/pytest-for-software-testing/README.md

   many plugins available, such as `pytest-django` for testing Django applications.
 This extensibility ensures that PyTest can be tailored to meet the specific needs of your project, enhancing its functionality and adaptability.

+## PyTest Concepts

+- **Class-Based Tests**
+    - Utilize classes to group related tests, promoting code organization and reusability.

+- **Fixtures**
+    - Implement reusable setup and teardown code for tests, enhancing efficiency and maintainability.

+- **Mark and Parameterize**
+    - Use markers to categorize tests and `parametrize` to run a test with multiple sets of data, increasing test coverage with minimal code duplication.

+- **Mocking**
+    - Simulate dependencies and isolate units of code for testing, ensuring tests remain independent and focused.

 ## Up and Running

 This project requires Python 3.10 or higher.